 Ensuring academic success for every child

-At Walden High School, we understand and support the learning needs of our diverse student body.
+At Walden School, we understand and support the learning needs of our diverse student body.
 Our Student Support Services program is designed to help each student achieve their true potential through a carefully crafted plan of learning.
 Organized by Director of Student Support Services, Kim Sorise, an individualized, careful support plan is developed for each student within the program.

 Student support plans